MacDue/Mank-Spec/spec/types.md

 - At the top level, any type can be matched with a reference of its type
   - This excludes references nested in composite types
     -  e.g. ``(i32, ref bool) != (i32, bool)``
-- Fixed-size arrays match if they're the same length and their element types match
+- Fixed-size arrays match if they are the same length and their element types match
 - Lists match if their element types match
 - Tuples match if all elements of the tuples match, in the same order
 - Lambdas match if their parameters and return types match respectively